Our products

 • 200-220 ml cold water

-• Salt to taste (sparingly, cod already provides saltiness)
+• Salt to taste (use sparingly, cod already provides saltiness)

-• Plenty of extra virgin olive oil for frying
+• Extra virgin olive oil for frying (plenty)

-Some recipes add a touch of finely chopped garlic or a pinch of sweet paprika, but the purest Cadiz version omits these additions and focuses on the flavor of the cod, spring onion, and parsley.
-If you want to get close to the original, less is more.
+Some recipes add a touch of finely minced garlic or a pinch of sweet paprika, but the purest Cadiz version omits these additions and focuses on the flavor of the cod, spring onion, and parsley.
+If you want to get closer to the original, less is more.

 Why Use Chickpea Flour

 Chickpea flour is the ingredient that distinguishes Cadiz fritters from other similar preparations.
 It provides three fundamental advantages that no wheat flour can replicate on its own.
-Firstly, its high content of vegetable proteins creates an alternative gluten network that gives cohesion to the batter without making it elastic or sticky.
-Secondly, its starch gelatinizes at higher temperatures than wheat starch, meaning the fritter withstands the heat of the oil without falling apart and forms an especially crispy outer crust.
+Firstly, its high vegetable protein content creates an alternative gluten network that gives cohesion to the dough without making it elastic or sticky.
+Secondly, its starch gelatinizes at higher temperatures than wheat starch, meaning the fritter withstands the oil's heat without falling apart and forms an especially crispy outer crust.
 Thirdly, it provides a slightly toasted and earthy flavor that perfectly complements the saltiness of the cod.

 You can find chickpea flour in health food stores, organic product stores, and most well-stocked supermarkets.
-Make sure it is fine, non-lumpy flour so that it integrates well with the water without needing to sift multiple times.
+Make sure it is fine flour, not lumpy, so that it integrates well with the water without needing to sift multiple times.

 Bacalao Desmigado Seco Universal - 500g